ethereum/execution-spec-tests/docs/getting_started/quick_start.md

         </figure>
         Check:

-        1. The versions of the `evm` and `solc` tools are as expected (your versions may differ from those in the highlighted box).
+        1. The versions of the `evm` tool is as expected (your versions may differ from those in the highlighted box).
         2. The generated HTML test report by clicking the link at the bottom of the console output.
         3. The corresponding fixture file has been generated: